 The bare minimum time you should allow for curing after the final coat is 4 weeks, but for the very best results (if you have the patience) you’ll want to leave it for about 6 months.

-Polishing
+Polishing and Buffing

 Once the entire surface is flat and level, dab it with the tack cloth.
-Take your preferred polish, and apply a small amount onto the surface of the guitar, and buff it in with your orbital buffer.
-It will look cloudy at first, but after a few rounds of polishing, it will return to a clear, swirl free finish.
+Take your preferred polish or buffing compound, and apply a small amount onto the surface of the guitar.
+You can buff by hand, but we’d recommend using an orbital buffer for the best results.

 When you’re happy with the level of polish you’ve achieved, you can start to reassemble the guitar.
 Be sure to use painters tape to avoid scratches from errant screwdrivers if necessary!